Letters from Lodi

 • Apart from a Bechthold Vineyard Cinsaut, the Bishofberger Vineyard Carignan is the only single-vineyard wine bottled by Michael David Winery (vineyard identified on back label).

-• This Carignan is typically between medium to full bodied (about 13.5% alcohol); retaining zesty natural acidity, moderate tanning and a classic red cherry varietal aroma with leafy/herby nuances.
+• This Carignan is typically between medium to full bodied (about 13.5% alcohol); retaining zesty natural acidity, moderate tannin and a classic red cherry varietal aroma with leafy/herby nuances.

 Mohr-Fry Ranches Zinfandel

-• In addition to their venerated Marian’s Vineyard, the Fry family owns and farms an additional 8 blocks of own-rooted Zinfandel planted over several years during the early 1940s.
+• In addition to their venerated Marian’s Vineyard, the Fry family owns and farms another 8 blocks of own-rooted Zinfandel planted over several years during the early 1940s; all registered with Historic Vineyard Society.

 • The Fry family home ranch is located south of the City of Lodi; north of Armstrong Rd., across West Ln. from the Deshmesh Darbar Sikh Temple.

-• Mohr-Fry is located in slightly sandier variations of the Tokay sandy loam series defining the Mokelumne River Ava.
+• Mohr-Fry is located in slightly sandier variations with unusual limestone lenses (i.e. streaks) of the Tokay sandy loam series defining the Mokelumne River AVA.

 • In addition to St. Amant Winery, Mohr-Fry Ranches Zinfandels are produced by several wineries; typically exhibiting very “west side” characteristics, with rounded, full bodies, red and black fruit qualities, and tinges of dusty/loamy notes.